torvalds/linux/Documentation/dev-tools/kgdb.rst

 waiting for the debugger.
 In this case you disconnect your terminal program and then connect the debugger in its place.
-If you want to interrupt the target system and forcibly enter a debug session you have to issue a :kbd:`Sysrq` sequence and then type the letter :kbd:`g`.
+If you want to interrupt the target system and forcibly enter a debug session you have to issue a `Sysrq` sequence and then type the letter `g`.
 Then you disconnect the terminal session and connect gdb.
-Your options if you don't like this are to hack gdb to send the :kbd:`SysRq-G` for you as well as on the initial connect, or to use a debugger proxy that allows an unmodified gdb to do the debugging.
+Your options if you don't like this are to hack gdb to send the `SysRq-G` for you as well as on the initial connect, or to use a debugger proxy that allows an unmodified gdb to do the debugging.